estatistics/lavaan-multi-cfa-sem-functions/README.md

 - Automates the calculation of Average Variance Extracted (AVE) for latent constructs.
 - Dual-plotting engine (cause WLSMV created problems with semPATHS)
 - Saves these high-resolution diagrams from both tidySEM and lavaanPlot into a dedicated directory (cause tidySEM utilizes View tab in Rstudio, and not Display tab).
+- Specifically, it returns from a list of dataframes: med_fits (mediation/SEM fits), r2_values, lavaan std tables, WLSMV thresholds, reliabilities (Omega, AVE), and a plot list.